 Output Setting Description/Values Mode Selects the Connection Mode for the SRT output: Caller: Kraken acts like a client and connects to a server listening and waiting for an incoming call.
 Listener: Kraken acts like a server and listens & waits for clients to connect to it.
 Rendezvous: Allows calling and listening at the same time.
-To simplify firewall traversal, Rendezvous Mode allows Kraken and the other device to traverse a firewall without the need for IT to open a port.
 When using Listener or Rendezvous mode with multiple active interfaces, be sure to set the Default Interface on the Network page (see Network Settings).
 Listener and Rendezvous output modes require that an IP address be specified in the endpoint.
 However, since you cannot specify which interface to use with an SRT output, setting the Default Interface forces Kraken to use that specified interface for SRT.
 Otherwise the SRT endpoint may not receive the stream from Kraken.
 Address (Mode must be Caller or Rendezvous) The target IP address or hostname for the SRT stream (i.e., another device such as HMP or Media Gateway).
 Source Port (Mode must be Caller or Rendezvous) The UDP source port for the SRT stream, which is the unique port over which Kraken will be sending the SRT stream.
 You can (optionally) specify the UDP source port.
 If not filled in, an ephemeral source port will be assigned (between 32768 and 61000).
 Destination Port (Mode must be Caller or Rendezvous) The port over which the other device (i.e., HMP or Media Gateway) will be listening (between 1025 and 65535).
 Latency Specifies how long Kraken will buffer received packets.
 The size of this buffer adds up to the total latency.
 A minimum value must be 3 times the round-trip-time (RTT).
 Range = 20 - 8000ms Latency is for the SRT protocol only and does not include the capture, encoding, decoding and display processes of the end-point devices.
-Encryption Select the AES (Advanced Encryption Standard) encryption key length and cipher: • None (default) • AES-128 • AES-256 Passphrase (Only required and accepted if Encryption is enabled) Specifies a string used to generate the encryption keys to protect the stream (between 10 and 79 UTF8 characters).
+Encryption Select the AES (Advanced Encryption Standard) encryption key length and cipher: None (default) AES-128 AES-256 Passphrase (Only required and accepted if Encryption is enabled) Specifies a string used to generate the encryption keys to protect the stream (between 10 and 79 UTF8 characters).
 Notes (Optional) Type in any related information or comments.